hannahgooden/readthedocs-sandbox/docs/source/api.rst

 Function Decorators
 ^^^^^^^^^^^^^^^^^^^

 These function decorators can be added to member functions.
-A function can have any number and combination of decorators.

 .. py:method:: @subscriber(InputStream)

-   A function will run once per message received from the ``InputStream`` it subscribes to.
+   An async function will run once per message received from the ``InputStream`` it subscribes to.
 Example:

    .. code-block:: python